Our trustee Gitika Bhardwaj shares her thoughts on communicating climate change in an era of populism.

 Given the volatile political climate, however, it is crucial to keep a laser-beam focus on translating these ambitious pledges into effective action.
 But how do we do this in a ‘post-truth’ landscape that is being shaped by divisive forces such as populism?

 There might be a silver lining.
-Having conversations with groups across society as the populist tide rages on could be a powerful tool in stemming the current of disenchantment that has stimulated this division.
-Climate Outreach is working to do just that by expanding the dialogue around climate change from an issue that is for experts to one that is for everyone.
+Having conversations with groups across society, as the populist tide rages on, could be a powerful tool in placating the current of disenchantment that has grown.
+Climate Outreach is working to do just that by expanding the dialogue around climate change, from an issue that is for experts, to one that is for everyone.
 They have found that values underpin decision-making, rather than politics, economics or science, so finding the shared values that unite us rather than divide us could be a golden opportunity to shore up climate change efforts.